X-Men: First Class (comics): Collected editions

-The stories are being collected into trade paperbacks:
+The stories have been collected into trade paperbacks:

 Film

 The 2011 film X-Men: First Class acts as a prequel to the X-Men film trilogy.
 Though it shares the same title as the comic series, the plots share almost no resemblance.

 Producer Simon Kinberg read the comics and suggested studio 20th Century Fox to adapt it.
 However, Kinberg did not want to follow the comic too much, as he felt "it was not fresh enough in terms of storytelling", considering them too similar to Twilight and John Hughes movies, and also because the producers wanted an adaptation that would introduce new, hitherto unexplored X-Men characters.